How to Write High-quality News on Social Network? Predicting News Quality by Mining Writing Style: Related Work

 \section{Related Work}

-Works about assessment of information quality have made great progress for many types of information.
-Kleinberg and Page et al. estimate quality of web pages based on the number of their incoming links; ~\cite{gu2015using} propose a new no-reference image quality assessment metric using the recently revealed free-energy-based brain theory and classical human visual system-inspired features.

-~\cite{pitler2008revisiting,louis2013makes} take into account various linguistic factors to produce predictive models for article quality.
+Works about assessment of information quality have made great progress for many types of information. \cite{DBLP:journals/corr/abs-1905-08949} focused on the assessment of neural question generation. \cite{lei-etal-2019-revisit} proposed an effective machine translation (MT) evaluation. \cite{kleinberg1999authoritative} estimated quality of web pages based on the number of their incoming links; ~\cite{gu2015using} proposed a new no-reference image quality assessment metric using the recently revealed free-energy-based brain theory and classical human visual system-inspired features. ~\cite{pitler2008revisiting,louis2013makes} take into account various linguistic factors to produce predictive models for article quality.
 Few works focused on news on social networks.

 It is generally difficult to estimate `quality' without human intervention especially for articles.
 Pilter et al. used human judgement as the ground truth of article quality while Louis et al. classified articles which were appeared in “The Best American Science Writing” as high-quality articles.
 To solve this problem, popularity-based methods have been widely used.
 These works often focus on improving prediction accuracy and pay more attention on factors besides writing style including publisher's social context, information diffusion model, etc. ~\cite{cui2011should} analyze the relationship between user's information and content popularity; ~\cite{DBLP:conf/ijcai/WuCZHLM17,DBLP:conf/www/GaoSLC16} used temporal information and model the diffusion of information to predict popularity.
 All of them focus on predicting popularity but can give little insights on how to write.